luiscruz/course_sustainableSE/2025/p1_measuring_software/g12_databases.md

 For the standard SQL database, we will make use of mySQL[^mysql], as it is the most popular open-source RDBMS according to the DB-Engines ranking[^dbengine].

-We compare it against SQLite, because it is the most widely deployed database engine in the world today and is, according to them, "used by literally millions of applications with literally billions and billions of deployments"[^sqlite_users].
+We compare it against SQLite, because it is the most widely deployed database engine in the world today and is, according to them, "used by literally millions of applications with literally billions and billions of deployments"[^sqlite_famous].

 By focusing on these two widely adopted databases, our comparison aims to provide insights that are relevant to real-world scenarios.

 ## Rationale

 Large-scale database production systems strive to implement a shared repository of enterprise data, typically placing a higher priority on concurrency, scalability, and performance than on energy usage.
-SQLite strives to provide local data storage for individual applications and devices to promote economy, efficiency, reliability, independence, and simplicity[^sqlite_famous].
+SQLite strives to provide local data storage for individual applications and devices to promote economy, efficiency, reliability, independence, and simplicity[^sqlite_whentouse].
 As a result, we hypothesise SQLite to be more energy-efficient than MySQL, which is designed for larger-scale applications.

 These two databases are directly comparable but SQLite is trying to solve a different problem than SQL database engines such as MySQL.
 We believe in a world where they can co-exist in the development ecosystem; one where SQLite is used for development and testing locally with a single developer on a single machine, and MySQL would be used for production.
 To this end, this experiment targets only at the testing phase of the development of an application.